The first, foremost, chief and principal doctrines at Fellowship Church Lubbock include:

 – provide, and be subject to church discipline (Matthew 18:15-17), etc.

-Believers are encouraged, built up, convicted of sin, trained for servanthood, and nurtured to spiritual growth, holiness, and Christ-likeness through the ongoing proclamation of the gospel of Jesus Christ and the exposition of God’s Holy Word.
+At Fellowship Church Lubbock, believers are encouraged, built up, convicted of sin, trained for servanthood, and nurtured to spiritual growth, holiness, and Christ-likeness through the ongoing proclamation of the gospel of Jesus Christ and the exposition of God’s Holy Word.

 We welcome you to visit us, and worship with us at 10:00 am each Sunday!

 Knowing that He is infinitely holy, righteous, just, loving and good, we will strive to love the Lord our God with all our heart, soul, strength and mind.
 (I Samuel 2:2; Psalm 119:68; Psalm 145:9; Deuteronomy 32:4; I Peter 1:16; Luke 10:27)

 Knowing that Jesus Christ died for us “while we were yet sinners” in rebellion against Him; and that we were commanded to forgive others just as Jesus has forgiven us, we will strive toward fellowship in unity and toward loving our neighbors as ourselves, taking no vengeance, bearing no grudge.
 (Leviticus 19:18; Ephesians 4:32; Colossians 3:13; Romans 12:19; Luke 10:27)